Parents

 Parenting is the toughest job in the world so it is important to remember that great parents are made, not born.
 That’s why all parents can benefit from information, support, and education.
 Below are resources available to parents and families to help you raise healthy, happy, safe, and productive children.

-New York State Parent Guide: What new parent hasn't wished that a baby came with an instruction manual?
+What new parent hasn't wished that a baby came with an instruction manual?
 While the New York State Council on Children and Families' new Parent Guide is not exactly an owner's manual, it's a close second.
 The Parent Guide -- Starting Life Together: Your Guide for Building a Nurturing, Healthy Relationship with Your Child -- offers key parenting tips, before and after your child arrives, up to age five.
 The Parenting Guide focuses on five key parenting behaviors: nurturing, protecting, guiding, communicating, and supporting children's curiosity and learning.
 Expectant mothers can access important advice on exercise, nutrition, and other healthy habits during pregnancy.
 Parents will find information on typical behavior for the age of their child and fun ways to encourage their child's healthy development.
 Included are valuable resources on safe sleep, use of car seats, breastfeeding, and dental care, among others.

-CDC's "Learn the Signs - Act Early": This program from the CDC has resources that can help parents and providers identify developmental milestones in children, like the "Milestones in Action" image library or the new "Milestone Tracker" app.
+This program from the CDC has resources that can help parents and providers identify developmental milestones in children, like the "Milestones in Action" image library or the new "Milestone Tracker" app.
 Both of these free resources are designed to help parents and providers identify developmental milestones in children from 2 months to 5 years of age and recognize when there may be cause for concern.
 Visit the CDC's website to learn more.

-Help Me Grow Onondaga: This program is a resource for parents and caregivers designed to provide support by connecting them to community resources and services, educating families and the community about how children develop, and completing developmental screenings for children aged birth through five.
+This program is a resource for parents and caregivers designed to provide support by connecting them to community resources and services, educating families and the community about how children develop, and completing developmental screenings for children aged birth through five.
 Visit their website to learn more.

-Need help paying for child care?
+Need help paying for child care?"

 Child Care is expensive; luckily, there are many resources available for parents to help pay for child care.
 Some programs, help you save money or provide a discount on your child care fees and other programs will pay a portion of your child care each month.
 Use the title link to learn more about the programs available.